magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 to validate the `loginForm` fields, and we already know how to apply the same approach to the `shoppingForm` validation.

-We already know from the above tutorial that we can share the validation rules between the server and the client sides by creating a portable CLJ/CLJS source file with the `.cljc` extension in the `src/cljc` source directory's structure.
+We know from the above tutorial that we can share the validation rules between the server and the client sides by creating a portable CLJ/CLJS source file with the `.cljc` extension in the `src/cljc` source directory's structure.

 ### validators.cljc